frankchenfu/CUHKSZ_CSC3002/README.md

 `CSC3002 C/C++ Programming` is a introductory programming course at the Chinese University of Hong Kong, Shenzhen, a.k.a.
 CUHK(SZ).
 In this course, our primary programming language is **C++ 11**.

-In the 2023 Fall semester, there were **six** assignments for practicing.
+In the 2023 Fall semester, there were **five** assignments for practicing and a final project about the handwritten digit recognition.

+The source code of all the assignments and the project is stored in the main repository, and the executable file of the project is also available in the *release*.

 ### Acknowledgment